-When I first heard about Social Artistry from Jean Houston at her Mystery School sessions, I was excited.
+Finally, when we assume these broader perspectives, we are ripe to become Social Artists.
+Jean Houston introduced me to Social Artistry.
 According to her, ‘Social Artistry is the art of enhancing human capacities in light of social complexity.
 It seeks to bring new ways of thinking, being and doing to social challenges in the world.’
 Naturally, that involves a new type of leader.

-I’ve quoted from Jean, because she speaks so powerfully and clearly.
+I’ve quoted Jean extensively, because she speaks so powerfully and clearly.
 I also know from training with her that a core part of being a Social Artist is co-creating teaching-learning communities of people who together do their inner work, in order to be of service in the world.
-As described in another section, Jean has developed a four-stage process she urges these communities to use when doing their work.
+As described in other sections of this website, Jean has developed a four-stage process she urges these communities to use when doing their work.

-In the late 1990s several friends and I started meeting to explore how we might start a School for Social Artistry.
-Though we met for some time, Jean hadn’t developed her process or her Social Artistry training, and we eventually stopped.
-However, shortly thereafter, a few of us, who were interested in Celtic Cultures, started the Omaha Celtic Group, which was a teaching-learning community that continues today.
+In the late 1990s, several friends and I started meeting to explore how we might start a School for Social Artistry.
+Though we met for some time, Jean hadn’t developed her Social Artistry process or training, and we eventually stopped.
+However shortly thereafter, a few of us, who were interested in Celtic Cultures, started the Omaha Celtic Group, which remains an active teaching-learning community today.

 My dream of starting a School for Social Artistry has not died.
 It’s form and/or appearance may be different from earlier visions, but I imagine that the work I’ve begun and continue to develop is part of an emerging foundation for that School.